Neuromuscular

 Minority of cells are histiocytic (Acid phosphatase +)

-Some whole immune cells are focally invading muscle fibers (Arrow)
+Some immune cells are focally invading muscle fibers (Arrow)

 Acid phosphatase (Blue) stain